Theme

 What appears notable

-Based on the official repository, the main point of interest is the studio framing itself: Voicebox is presented as a local speech-workflow environment rather than just a wrapper around one voice model.
+Based on the official repository, what readers may want to notice is the studio framing itself: Voicebox is presented as a local speech-workflow environment rather than just a wrapper around one voice model.

 Before using